 Gathering at the Merchant Hotel in the historic Cathedral quarter of Belfast, the capital and largest city of Northern Ireland, the program begins with an excursion to Glenarm for a private tour and afternoon tea.
 This early-17th-century hunting lodge, belonging to the Earls of Antrim, was rebuilt in 1825 by William “Vitruvius” Morrison in the Tudor-Revival style.
 We return to Belfast for an informative and insightful lecture on 18th-century Ireland by the historian Dr. Anthony Malcomson, with welcome drinks and dinner to follow at the hotel.

 May 5 and 19

 The day opens with a private tour of Mount Stewart led by Peter Lauritzen.
-The estate is the traditional seat of the Marquess of Londonderry and is known for the world-famous gardens developed by Lady Edith Londonderry in the 1920s.
-Notable visitors, including W.B.
-Yeats, Michael Collins, King George VI, Queen Elizabeth, and Winston Churchill, enjoyed the hospitality at Mount Stewart.
-We are treated to drinks and lunch in the Salon before continuing to Castle Ward.
+The estate is the original seat of the Stewart family who became marquesses of Londonderry and is known for the world-famous formal and woodland gardens planted with exotic rarities by Edith, Lady Londonderry in 1921 and features ‘Athenian’ Stewart’s belvedere, the Temple of the Winds, widely considered his masterpiece and the finest Neoclassical folly in all of Ireland.
+We are treated to drinks and lunch at the kind invitation of Lady Rose Lauritzen in the family’s private quarters before continuing to Castle Ward.
 Built between 1760-80, the house’s design represents an eccentric compromise between Bernard Ward, Lord Bangor, who preferred the Palladian style, and his wife Anne, who favored Strawberry Hill Gothic.
 In the evening, we have the pleasure of dinner at Grey Abbey, an 18th-century Palladian estate with later Neo-Gothic additions overlooking the ruins of a medieval monastery.

 B, L, D included